qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 active.
 Using the congestion control scheme defined in
 {{I-D.ietf-quic-recovery}} with Multipath QUIC would result in unfairness.
 Each sending uniflow of a Multipath QUIC connection MUST have its own congestion control state.
-The windows of the different sending uniflows MUST be coupled together {{RFC6356}}.
+As for Multipath TCP, the windows of the different sending uniflows MUST be coupled together {{RFC6356}}.